Nesador95/Computational-Physics-Solutions/Chapter 2 Python programming for physicists/README.md

 ##### Exercise 2.10
 This program calculates and prints the Madelung constant for sodium chloride.
 ##### Exercise 2.11
-this program solves n choose k problems.
+This program solves n choose k problems.
 ##### Exercise 2.12
 This program finds prime numbers more efficiently than dividing all previous integer by the number being tested.
 The rules to be followed for this program are: